If It Bleeds

 If It Bleeds is a collection of four previously unpublished novellas by American writer Stephen King.
 The stories in the collection are titled "Mr. Harrigan's Phone", "The Life of Chuck", "If It Bleeds", and "Rat".
 It was released on April 28, 2020.

 The audiobook is read by Will Patton, Danny Burstein, and Steven Weber.

 Novellas

 "Mr. Harrigan's Phone"

 Craig gets a job working for the retired Mr. Harrigan, who gives Craig a winning lottery ticket.
 Craig then buys Mr. Harrigan a cell phone using some of the money won from the lottery ticket.
 Eventually, Mr. Harrigan dies and later, Craig leaves a voicemail on Mr. Harrigan's old phone about a bully.
-The bully is later found to have died by suicide.
+The bully is later found to have died by an accident.
 Craig then decides not to use the phone with Mr. Harrigan's number and switches to a newer model.
 Later, after a drunk driver accidentally kills Craig's favorite teacher and receives a light sentence, Craig calls Mr. Harrigan from his old phone and leaves a voicemail wishing the driver dead.
 The drunk driver is then found to have died by suicide; following this, Craig throws his old phone into a lake.